 Everyone is invited to help raise the roof whist filling their soul with the joy of music.
 This group sings songs in close harmony, from spirituals to urban contemporary gospel and everything in between!
-There are currently around 35 singers in this group who rehearse weekly and who perform at least once a term.
-Faulkner's Choir
+There are currently around 85 singers in this group who rehearse weekly and who perform at least once a term.
+The Gospel Choir